- Table of Contents

 Agrarian economy is the backbone of the Indian rural economy which means the primary rural activities in India are farming and agriculture.
 Agriculture has been one of the prime contributors to the GDP of India.
 In the last few decades, however, the scenes have changed completely.
 With the advent of globalisation and the beginning of the “World Wide Web” revolution in India in the early ’90s coupled with decreasing public investment has forced the Agrarian Economy of India to seek shelter in an I.C.U.
 The agriculture sector’s share in the GDP is constantly going downhill.
 With around 2/3rd of the Indian population still dependant on agriculture, the signs indicated by the productivity are not encouraging.
 The declining agricultural output has shifted the focus from rural development to urban development in India.

 Rural development has been discussed briefly in the above paragraphs and it is time we turn our attention towards the two degrees that students opt for in the rural development discipline - Master of Social Work (MSW) and Master of Arts (M.A).
-Check out the major differences between M.A and MSW in Rural development through the table below:
+Check out the major comparison between M.A and MSW in Rural development through the table below:

 M.A in Rural Development